VPN 101: What Is a VPN?

 To mitigate this lack of security, L2TP is usually used in conjunction with another protocol, IPsec, that handles the encryption and authentication end of a VPN connection.

-L2TP/IPsec provides almost the same breadth of backwards compatibility that PPTP does, but with the added bonus of keyed encryption at both ends of the tunnel.
+L2TP/IPsec provides almost the same breadth of backward compatibility that PPTP does, but with the added bonus of keyed encryption at both ends of the tunnel.
 Unfortunately, this slows it down considerably, and even modern computers can get laggy when this protocol is used.

 Who Should Use L2TP/IPsec?